dyhes/zulip/docs/subsystems/logging.md

 #### Backend logging format

-The main Zulip server log contains a line for each backend request.
+The main Aloha server log contains a line for each backend request.
 It also contains warnings, errors, and the full tracebacks for any Python exceptions.
 In production, it goes to `/var/log/zulip/server.log`; in development, it goes to the terminal